 TSA's membership includes over 250,000+ middle and high school students in 2,300+ schools spanning 48 states.

 are more likely to graduate from high school.

 are students from different races and ethnic backgrounds, with different grade point averages and outlooks.

 OUR MISSION STATEMENT

-The Technology Student Association fosters personal growth, leadership and opportunities in technology, innovation, design, and engineering.
-Members apply and integrate science, technology, engineering and mathematics (STEM) concepts through co-curricular activities, competitions and related programs.
+The Technology Student Association (TSA) enhances personal development, leadership, and career opportunities in science, technology, engineering, and math (STEM), whereby members apply and integrate these concepts through intracurricular activities, competitions, and related programs.